MeticulousHome/meticulous-machine/README.md

 sudo make-sdcard.sh --image
 ```

+## Running on non-ubuntu > 24.04 systems (macOS / docker)
+For building on macOS or non-ubuntu systems we offer the `./run-in-container.sh` script.
+It will start an ubuntu container with all dependencies
+installed

 ## Getting Started by checking out the sources

 Before running any scripts, ensure you have installed all necessary dependencies and configured the config.sh file for your environment.